What Tasks Does the Legal Due Diligence Checklist Include

 - Environmental inspection or review of all facilities.

 - Copies of all regulatory notices, complaints, and correspondence.

 - Past or current litgations and procedings regarding environmental concerns.

 - Survey condition of neighboring areas to the target's facilities.

 - Describe the existence, condition, and handling of controlled or hazardous substances such as asbestos, radioactive materials, and pesticies.

 Can I change requests in this checklist or add new?

-Every M&A deal and integration communication process is different.
+Every M&A and due diligence process is different.
 Downloaders are urged to make these checklists their own by changing the providing information to better fit their needs.